nforceroh/k8s-home/virt01/automated/torrent/seerr/readme.md

 - External URL: Uses `letsencrypt-production` (or your chosen provider) for `seerr.nforcer.com`.

 Important: Ensure `seerr.ingress.enabled` is set to `false` in your `values.yaml` if you are using custom Ingress templates in the `templates/` directory to avoid resource conflicts.

+## 5. ArgoCD Sync
+  Commit your changes to the Git repository monitored by ArgoCD.
+The application will automatically sync and deploy the updated Seerr chart with your custom values.

+You can monitor or trigger the deployment by going to the ArgoCD UI <https://argo.k3s.nf.lab>